tianzehu/PA-and-Section-Writeups/PA4-BoolSat/README.md

   one screen.

 * Make things as simple as possible.
+  * Only use one Scanner instance.
+  * Don't use lambda functions or other features in non-standard ways.
   * Avoid nested loops.
   * Avoid nesting conditionals.
   * Avoid chaining: see the Piazza post for more info